Gear Review: The 5 Best Headlamps

 $70, 3 oz.

-Operation is simple: Hold the power button down for two seconds to switch between red and white LEDs, then make single clicks to scroll through the four white and two red modes; depressing the button for a second in white mode turns it off, while in red mode it simply turns on and off with a normal click.
+Operation is simple: Hold the power button down for two seconds to switch between red and white LEDs, then make single clicks to scroll through the four white and two red modes; depressing the button for a second in white mode turns it off, while in red mode it simply turns on and off with a click.
 It’s a bit inconvenient that the default on mode is red light, and you have to hold the button down to switch to white light, rather than the other way around.
 It takes over two hours to recharge from fully drained, and operates on a full charge for 2.5 to 37 hours, depending on modes used.
-There’s no lockout mode, but the inset design of the power button prevented it from ever turning on accidentally in my pack.
+There’s no lockout function, but the inset design of the power button prevented it from ever turning on accidentally in my pack.

 NOTE: I tested gear for Backpacker Magazine for 20 years.
 At The Big Outside, I review only what I consider the best outdoor gear and apparel.
 See a categorized menu of all of my reviews at my Gear Reviews page.